NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/aws/Simulator.rst.txt

 * Create certificates for the device
 * Connect to the device
-* Use the Device simulator web application to control the device
+* Use the device simulator UI to control the device

 To create certificates for a simulated device, run the following command: